chocolatey/docs/input/en-us/guides/create/create-extension-package.md

 - The [Chocolatey Windows Update extension](https://community.chocolatey.org/packages/chocolatey-windowsupdate.extension), which provides shared functions for many of the Windows Knowledge Base update packages on the Chocolatey Community Repository.

-You might choose to use this over installing a full PowerShell module if you didn't want to expose the PowerShell module to the normal users of the machine - for instance, if you never wanted to expose the functions outside of Chocolatey runspaces.
+You might choose to use this over installing a full PowerShell module if you didn't want to expose the PowerShell module to the normal users of the computer - for instance, if you never wanted to expose the functions outside of Chocolatey runspaces.
 If you just wanted to use an available PowerShell module, you might consider having a dependency on a package that installs that module, instead.

 ### Extension Package

 An extension package is organised much like any other Chocolatey package - though instead of the scripts within the `tools` directory you may be familiar with, there should be an `extensions` directory.

-We'll now run through how to create an extension package, assuming you have an environment set up as in [Preparing Your Environment for Package Creation](#package-creation-env-placeholder).
+We'll now run through how to create an extension package, assuming you have an environment set up as in [Preparing Your Environment for Package Creation](#xref:howto-prepare-env).

 #### Creating an Extension Package

-> **Shortcut:** You can use a [package template](#package-template-placeholder) to create an extension package!
+> **Shortcut:** You can use a [package template](#xref:create-custom-package-templates) to create an extension package!
 > Try it, by installing the `extension.template` package and running `choco new test.extension --template extension`

 The extension package is actually different enough to a regular package that using the default template would result in more cleanup than help!

-Create a new directory to hold your package files, and within that directory create a nuspec file for your new extension package - we're going to call ours `example.extension` in these examples, but you can change that to whatever you like!
+Follow the steps below to get started:

 1. Create a new folder for this package.
 For the example, we will call it `example.extension`.
     1. Create a package metadata file named `example.extension.nuspec`, and add content [as shown below](#package-metadata-content).